skyweb07/SKKeyboardResigner/README.md

 ## Usage

-There are two ways of using this library
+There are two ways of using this library:

 1.
 Set your UITextFields inside a view container and set the View to subclass SKKeyboardResignerView

+![alt text](https://github.com/skyweb07/SKKeyboardResigner/blob/master/Resources/subclass_sample.png?raw=true"Subclass sample")

 2.
-You can directly call the SKKeyboardResigner class methods:
+You can directly call the SKKeyboardResigner class methods in one of two ways:

-![alt text](https://github.com/skyweb07/SKKeyboardResigner/blob/master/Resources/subclass_sample.png?raw=true"Subclass sample")

 ```objective-c
 [SKKeyboardResigner attachObserverToView:viewToObserve]; // If you only want to observe that View UITextFields subviews